teddyking/docs-tap/getting-started.md

   $ kubectl create namespace service-instances
   ```
 #### **Make the service discoverable to Application Teams:**
-- Now that we’ve installed the RabbitMQ Cluster Operator and the corresponding API is available on the cluster, we should now make the API discoverable to the Application Development team.
+- Now that we’ve installed the RabbitMQ Cluster Operator and the corresponding API is available on the cluster, we should make the API discoverable to the Application Development team.
 - This is done by creation of ClusterResources, for example:
   ```yaml
   # rabbitmq-clusterresource.yaml